 The concept of instance sampling, or instance subset selection, is present in the context of process mining at large, albeit the development of such techniques is very recent.
 Some instance selection algorithms have been proposed to help classical process mining tasks.
-For example, [37] proposes to use instance selection techniques to improve the performance of process discovery algorithms; in this context, the goal is to obtain automatically a descriptive model of the process, on the basis of the data recorded about the historical executions of process instances-the same starting point of the present work.
-Then, the work in [38] applies the same concept and integrates the edit distance to obtain
+For example, (Fani Sani et al., 2021) proposes to use instance selection techniques to improve the performance of process discovery algorithms; in this context, the goal is to obtain automatically a descriptive model of the process, on the basis of the data recorded about the historical executions of process instances-the same starting point of the present work.
+Then, the work in Fani Sani et al. (2020) applies the same concept and integrates the edit distance to obtain a fast technique to approximate the conformance checking score of process traces: this consists of measuring the deviation between a model, which often represents the normative or prescribed behavior of a process, and the data, which represents the actual behavior of a process.
+This paper integrates the two aforementioned works, extending the effects of strategic sampling: while in Fani Sani et al. (2021) the sampling optimizes descriptive modeling and in Fani Sani et al. (2020) it optimizes process diagnostics, in this work it aids predictive modeling.